 - They assume that the people responsible for the important issue must have done already their job and assessed it.

-Note: a related concept which has similar roots is called premature optimization; this represents a phenomenon where people try to make things more efficient at a stage where it is too early to do so.
+Note: One related concept is premature optimization; this represents a phenomenon where people try to make things more efficient at a stage where it is too early to do so.

 How to deal with bikeshedding

 When it comes to implementing your understanding of bikeshedding, the first thing you should do is keep in mind the fact that people, including yourself, are prone to focusing on minor issues, often at the expense of more important issues.
 Then, you should try to identify situations where this currently is an issue or might later become one, and then take the necessary action in order to solve this.
 This will allow you to deal with bikeshedding as it’s happening, and also to prevent it from occurring in the first place.

 For example, if you’re about to run a meeting at work and you expect that people will engage in bikeshedding by focusing unnecessarily on some minor issue that is known to be contentious, you could decide, in advance, to allocate only a small block of time for the discussion of this item, at the end of which the team must reach a final decision.

 Similarly, let’s say that you’re in charge of an upcoming meeting at work, and know that one of the items on the agenda is the most important to discuss but also the most difficult to understand.
 To ensure that it’s not neglected, you can decide, in advance, to dedicate a substantial block of time to discussing it, and you might also begin that time by giving people the background that they need in order to understand the topic and the issues involved.